docker/compose/docs/compose-file.md

 If you forget and use a single dollar sign (`$`), Compose interprets the value as an environment variable and will warn you:

   The VAR_NOT_INTERPOLATED_BY_COMPOSE is not set.
 Substituting an empty string.

+## Command substitution

+Your configuration options can also be set by shell commands.
+For example suppose you need to get "user id" from your environement using `id -u` command:

+    web:
+        build: .
+        user: $((id -u))

+When you run `docker-compose up`, Compose will use the returned value to the "user" option (as `docker run -u $(id -u)` from command line)

+If the command fails, Compose will not start the container returning an error.

+You may use this syntax for environment:

+    web:
+        build: .
+        environment:
+            HOST_USERID: $((id -u))
+            HELLO: $((echo "Hella" | sed 's/o/a/'))

+In this example, container environment variable `$HOST_USERID` is set the host user id, and `$HELLO` is set to "Hello"

 ## Compose documentation